mhalushka/miRge3_build/docs/source/quick_start.md

 miRge-build (Enables building small-RNA libraries for an organism of choice to use in the miRge3.0 pipeline) optional arguments:
-  -h, --help  show this help message and exit --version   show program&sbquo;s version number and exit
+  -h, --help  show this help message and exit --version   show program's version number and exit

 Options:
   -g,     --genome             genome file in fasta format (.fna, .fasta or .fa) (Required)